British war crimes: The letter

 The ambush and fatal shooting of the Reverend Carl August Daniel Heese of the Berlin Missionary Society near Bandolierkop on the afternoon of 23 August 1901.
-Rev. Heese had spiritually counseled the Dutch and Afrikaner victims that morning and had angrily protested to Lt.
-Morant at Fort Edward upon learning of their deaths.
-Trooper Cochrane alleged that the killer of Rev. Heese was BVC Lt.
+Heese had spiritually counseled the Dutch and Afrikaner victims that morning and had angrily protested to Morant at Fort Edward upon learning of their deaths.
+Cochrane alleged that the killer of Heese was BVC Lt.
 Peter Handcock.
-Although Cochrane made no mention of the fact, Rev. Heese's driver, a member of the Southern Ndebele people, was also killed.
+Although Cochrane made no mention of the fact, Heese's driver, a member of the Southern Ndebele people, was also killed.